I did not take the communion the night before. I was not able to follow the Mass

 bit self-conscious so decided to sit at the back pew.
 Mid-way through, there

-were 2 other who came in, intermitently.
+were 2 others who came in, intermittently.
 Around gospel time I just felt the

 tears come, unbidden.
 It felt as if the Mass was held "especially" for me.